 Drew Brees and Maria Taylor have a history, and it’s a bad one

-In a June 2019 debate during her failed run for her party’s nomination for president, Harris condemned Biden for working with segregationists in the U.S. Senate and opposing certain school desegregation measures, the Associated Press reported.
+In a June 2019 debate during her failed run for her party’s nomination for president, Kamala Harris condemned Joe Biden for working with segregationists in the U.S. Senate and opposing certain school desegregation measures, the Associated Press reported.
 It did not stop Biden from winning the nomination, selecting Harris as his running mate, and winning the general election over Donald Trump.

-Taylor’s criticism of Brees in the aftermath of the death of George Floyd at the hands of police in Minneapolis was at least as harsh as what she dealt Biden.
+Maria Taylor’s criticism of Drew Brees in the aftermath of the death of George Floyd at the hands of police in Minneapolis was at least as harsh as what Harris dealt Biden.
 It started in August 2020 with acrimony over the decision by many not to stand during the national anthem.
 Brees, the quarterback of the New Orleans Saints at the time, said he would remain standing, but he pledged to support those protesting racism and social injustice by kneeling.

 “I’ll always stand for the flag because of what it means to me and to honor all those who have sacrificed, who have served and died for our country, and all those who have struggled to move this country forward,” Brees explained.